zbeekman/TheodoreVonKarmanTheGreyt/CareInstructions.md

 :feet: **FOOT INJURY**:
 On March 2nd Theo stepped on something sharp and cut himself on his front right paw.
 It's a deep puncture wound and was checked out by the vet.
-He is on an additional antibiotic to prevent infection.
+He is on an antibiotic to prevent infection.
 Please keep an eye on it; woresening pain, bleeding or discharges, or swelling will require an emergency vet visit.